Wednesday, May 6, 2026

 The ever-present questions: What do you do?
 What do you want to do with your life?
 What have you got to show for yourself?
 Where are we going?
 Is this going anywhere?
 Why do we ask these questions?
 Why do we have to be something?
 Can’t we just be?
 Where do we have to go?
 Isn’t the point of life just living?
 Why do we have a need for some major goal, some end point, or some massive achievement?
 Why can’t we just go through day-to-day living with joy and let that be enough?
 Why can’t a daily run be enough without a race?
 Why can’t preparing a meal from whole fresh ingredients be enough without a lime, fig, Viognier reduction with tarragon kohlrabi coulis and roasted pistachios?
 Why can’t a happy, healthy woman be enough without a child and/or a career and a “successful” husband?

 If I’m honest with myself, here is how I really want it to go.
 I awake, slightly predawn in my tiny, cozy apartment, meditate before leaving bed.
-Then I drink my green drink or coffee while a read a chapter in my latest library book.
+Then I drink my green drink or coffee while I read a chapter in my latest library book.
 Then I do a little dynamic stretching before going for a sunrise run on trails around my home.
 As the sun climbs I return home for a quick shower, a protein smoothie and a cup of green tea before shooting a few early morning photos of the surrounding scenery and a particularly stunning dewy spider web sparkling in the sun.
-Then I sit down to my computer to write my daily blog, edit and submit photos for stock sites and develop query letters for the book I have planned but don’t care if I ever really finish.
+Then I sit down to my computer to write my daily blog, edit and submit photos for stock sites and develop query letters for the book I have planned but don’t really care if I ever finish.
+I may take out a sketch book or slap some paint on a canvas.

 In the afternoon I go for a swim or a bike ride or another run or a hike then I get together with a friend or a group of friends, and we take our time fixing a healthy, simple meal together, maybe sip some wine, or fresh squeezed lemonade.
 And we talk about our day, what we’re grateful for, our families, the world, and life.
 Maybe some instruments come out and we sing a couple songs.